shelld3v/aquatone/README.md

 **Original: https://github.com/michenriksen/aquatone**

 **This is an actively developing aquatone forked from michenriksen's project.
-I do this because of the author irresponsible on the original project**
+I do this because the original project has been stopped updating**

 Aquatone is a tool for visual inspection of websites across a large amount of hosts and is convenient for quickly gaining an overview of HTTP-based attack surface.